martapunset/Harmony-backend-nodejs/README.md

 # Harmony

-Harmony is an open community of independent artists and music lovers similar to that of Spotify or Amazon Music.
-Musikan is a streaming music web application for personal use where artists can share their music and discover songs, playlists and artists.
+Harmony is an open community of independent artists and music lovers similar to Spotify, De.
+Harmony is a streaming music web application for personal use where artists can share their music and discover songs, playlists and artists.

 This project was made by a team of passionate music developers using continuous integration and agile methodologies.